ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/listener.md

 ## Examples

-For further examples of how to use `Listener`, see [Configuring $productName$ to Communicate](../../../howtos/configure-communications).
+For further examples of how to use `Listener`, see [Configuring Emissary to Communicate](../../../howtos/configure-communications).